 As a member of the College of Registered Psychotherapists of Ontario (CRPO), you belong to a self-regulated profession, governed by the Psychotherapy Act, 2007 and the Regulated Health Professions Act, 1991 (RHPA) to protect the public’s right to safe, competent and ethical care.
-Only members of CRPO can use the protected titles “psychotherapist” and “Registered Psychotherapist”, along with the professional designation, RP.
+Only members of CRPO can use the protected title “Registered Psychotherapist,” along with the professional designation, RP.
 Only members of the six regulatory colleges that are permitted to provide psychotherapy services may call themselves psychotherapists.
 Members of the College of Psychologists of Ontario, Ontario College of Social Workers and Social Service Workers, College of Nurses of Ontario, College of Occupational Therapists of Ontario, and College of Physicians and Surgeons of Ontario are legally permitted to use the title “psychotherapist” subject to specific regulatory requirements from their own college.

 Along with the privilege of professional self-regulation comes responsibility.
 Now that you are a member of a regulatory body, you have responsibilities that must be met in order to remain a member in good standing.
 As a member of CRPO you will need to ensure you do the following each year:

 - Renew your membership before the end of March (including ensuring you have sufficient professional liability insurance).

 - Participate in the Quality Assurance (QA) Program before the end of November.
 (The first time you participate you will ideally begin within three months of your date of initial registration, or before the end of November at the latest).

 Your other ongoing professional obligations include:

 - Abiding by the Professional Practice Standards for Registered Psychotherapists and Code of Ethics.

 - Ensuring your information on the Public Register is current (if not, update it using the Public Register Update form) and that you are using the correct credentials in your professional practice and any advertising or promotional materials.